Ph.D. Sociology, University of Arizona, 2000.

 Dr. Karen Christopher is Associate Professor, Women's and Gender Studies, with a secondary appointment in the Department of Sociology.

-- Forthcoming 2012.
+- 2012.
 "Halving it Both Ways: Co-parenting in an Academic Couple."
 With Avery Kolers.
-Accepted for publication in Being and Thinking as an Academic Mother, Demeter Press.
+In Being and Thinking as an Academic Mother, Demeter Press.

 - 2012.
 "Extensive Mothering: Employed Mothers' Constructions of the Good Mother."
 Gender and Society, 26(1): 73-96.